 Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) (#) Weighted- average exercise price of outstanding options, warrants and rights (b) (\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (c) (#)

-Equity compensation plans approved by security holders 2020 Omnibus Equity
+Equity compensation plans approved by

-Incentive Plan 1,604,053 9.67 870,508
+security holders 2020 Omnibus Equity Incentive Plan 1,604,053 9.67 870,508

 Equity compensation plans not approved by

 security holders (1) 630,999 11.89

 Total 2,235,052 10.30 870,508

-Includes (a) stock options for an aggregate of 499 shares of Common Stock issued under the Company's 2019 Equity Incentive Plan, which allows for grants in the form of incentive stock options, nonqualified stock options, stock units, stock awards, stock appreciation rights, and other stockbased awards to the Company's officers, directors, employees, consultants, and advisors, including options to purchase shares of common stock at exercise prices not less than 100% of fair value on the dates of grant.
-As of November 2, 2020, no additional grants may be made under this plan, which has been superseded by the Company's 2020 Omnibus Equity Incentive Plan; however, outstanding awards granted under this plan will remain outstanding and continue to be administered in accordance with the terms of this plan and the applicable award agreements; and (b) pursuant to an employment agreement dated as of August 31, 2020 between the Company and Gerard Michel, the Company's Chief Executive Officer, on October 1, 2020, a nonqualified and non-plan stock option "inducement award" to purchase 498,000 shares of the Company's common stock in reliance on Nasdaq Listing Rule 5635(c)(4) pursuant to the terms of a stock option award agreement between the Company and Mr. Michel.
-Additional information about this stock option award can be found elsewhere in this Proxy Statement under the heading "Agreements with our Named Executive Officers"; (c) new hire inducement awards to purchase 132,500 shares of the Company's common stock in reliance on Nasdaq Rule 5635(c)(4) pursuant to the terms of a stock option award agreement between the Company and five employees hired during 2022.
+Includes (a) stock options for an aggregate of 499 shares of Common Stock issued under the Company's 2019 Equity Incentive Plan, which allows for grants in the form of incentive stock options, nonqualified stock options, stock units, stock awards, stock appreciation rights, and other stock-based awards to the Company's officers, directors, employees, consultants, and advisors, including options to purchase shares of common stock at exercise prices not less than 100% of fair value on the dates of grant.
+As of November 2, 2020, no additional grants may be made under this plan, which has been superseded by the Company's 2020 Omnibus Equity Incentive Plan; however, outstanding awards granted under this plan will remain outstanding and continue to be administered in accordance with the terms of this plan and the applicable award agreements; and (b) pursuant to an employment agreement dated as of August 31, 2020 between the Company and Gerard Michel, the Company's Chief Executive Officer, on October 1, 2020, a nonqualified and non-plan stock option "inducement award" to purchase 498,000 shares of the Company and Mr. Michel.
+Additional information about this stock option award can be found elsewhere in this Proxy Statement under the heading "Agreements with our Named Executive Officers"; (c) new hire inducement awards to purchase 132,500 shares of the Company's common stock in reliance on Nasdaq Rule 5635(c)(4) pursuant to the terms of a stock option award agreement between the Company's common stock in reliance on Nasdaq Rule 5635(c)(4) pursuant to the terms of a stock option award agreement between the company's common stock in reliance on Nasdaq Rule 5635(c)(4) pursuant to the terms of a stock option award agreement between the Company's common stock in reliance on Nasdaq Rule 5635(c)(4) pursuant to the terms of a stock option award agreement between the during 2022.